<em>Asclepias</em>: sow, plant and care for

 - Milkweeds and monarchs

-In North America, the magnificent monarch butterfly, which undertakes long migrations in its millions, depends on milkweeds for its life cycle.
-Its larvae feed almost exclusively on milkweed leaves.
-And although a plant toxic to most animals, monarchs can eat the leaves and sequester the toxic compounds, making them unpalatable to predators.
-The butterfly has thus taken advantage of the very same toxicity that protects the plant from herbivores.
+In North America, the magnificent monarch butterfly, which undertakes long migrations in numbers reaching millions, depends on milkweeds for its life cycle.
+Indeed, its larvae feed almost exclusively on milkweed leaves.
+And although the plant is toxic to most animals, monarchs are able to eat the leaves and sequester the toxic substances, which in turn makes them unpalatable to predators.
+The butterfly has exploited the same toxicity that protects the plant from herbivores.

 - Uses

-The silky egrets attached to the seeds of Asclepias syriaca can be used to obtain an excellent-quality fibre: hydrophobic, strong, durable and insulating.
-It is cultivated in Canada for these qualities, which is why this plant is sometimes called “Quebec’s silk”.
+Silky egrets attached to the seeds of Asclepias syriaca can be used to obtain a high-quality fibre: hydrophobic, strong, resistant and insulating.
+Asclepias syriaca is cultivated in Canada for these qualities, which is why this plant is sometimes called “Quebec silk”.
 It can be used, for example, to make warm clothing or to fill pillows.
-It is also notable for its ability to absorb hydrocarbons, but not water, and can therefore be used to clean up after accidental oil spills.
+It is also notable for its ability to absorb hydrocarbons, but not water, and can therefore be used to clean up following accidental oil spills.

 Useful resources

-- You can use milkweeds to create a Naturalistic garden
+- You can use Asclepias to create a Naturalistic garden

 - To pair Asclepias tuberosa and curassavica – Exotic ambience